 You sit there in front of a blank screen, with lots of information in your head but no idea of how to present it.
 If you only had a proposal template.
 So you do what anyone in your shoes would do.
 You google “proposal” and get a list of creative ideas of how to pop the question to your girlfriend.

 Then you google “business proposal template”.
-Don’t worry, you’re in good company because, according to Google, around 6,600 queries for “business proposal template” happen every month in the US.
-Anyway, you get a list of sites offering hundreds of free proposal templates, although in most cases you need to actually subscribe to the respective proposal software service to actually use the “free” template.
+You’re in good company because, according to Google, around 6,600 queries for “business proposal template” happen every month in the US.
+So you get a list of sites offering hundreds of free proposal templates, although in most cases you need to actually subscribe to the respective proposal software service to actually use the “free” template.

 At this point you’ll either sign up for a free trial on one of the proposal services, or find a template somewhere on the web and copy it into a Google doc.
 It can all get very frustrating, fast.